Affordable Health Insurance

 You might be eligible for NJ FamilyCare (Medicaid) if you meet certain income requirements.
 You can enroll in NJ FamilyCare at any time during the year, not just during the open enrollment period.
 For information about enrollment in NJ FamilyCare, visit www.njfamilycare.org or call 609-989-4320.

-If you are not eligible for NJ FamilyCare, you can learn more about affordable health insurance through the Health Insurance Marketplace, which is a resource where people can browse for and compare health insurance plans, apply for coverage, and get answers to questions about insurance.
-You can access the Marketplace online at www.healthcare.gov or by calling 1-800-318-2596.
+If you are not eligible for NJ FamilyCare, you can learn more about affordable health insurance through the Get Covered NJ, which is a resource where people can browse for and compare health insurance plans, apply for coverage, and get answers to questions about insurance.
+You can access Get Covered NJ online at nj.gov/getcoverednj.

 Each insurance plan has a “network” or list of health care providers where you can go with your insurance card.
 If you have a provider you want to see, make sure they’re on this list.
 If you want to come to Planned Parenthood, or have Planned Parenthood as an option for care, look for a plan that includes us.
 For a list of plans that include Planned Parenthood, visit www.PlannedParenthoodHealthInsuranceFacts.org.